scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

 - Scala’s syntax is extremely consistent:
   - Lists, maps, sets, and tuples are all created and accessed similarly
-  - Collections classes generally have most of the same higher-order functions
+  - [Collections classes][collections-classes] generally have most of the same higher-order functions
   - `val` and `var` fields are used consistently to define fields and parameters
   - Pattern matching is used consistently throughout the language
 - Scala variables and parameters are defined with the `val` (immutable) or `var` (mutable) keywords